 Shenandoah National Park is just about 70 miles from Washington, D.C. and the perfect addition to an east coast road trip that includes driving the Blue Ridge Parkway and sightseeing in cities like Roanoke and Asheville, before arriving at Great Smoky Mountains National Park.

 Shenandoah is divided into 3 sections marked with mileposts.
-Each has an access point to Skyline Drive, as well as many trailheads which stem off from numerous points along the road.
+Each has an access point to Skyline Drive, as well as many trailheads that stem off from numerous points along the road.

 At the northernmost end, visitors enter from Front Royal and proceed south along Skyline Drive.
 The first miles of the drive include the Dickey Ridge Visitor’s Center and several scenic overlooks.